≡ Menu

 Arteriovenous Malformation (AVM) Defined

 An AVM is clinically defined as an abnormal “tangle” or “jumble” of blood vessels connecting arteries and veins.
-Thus creating a situation whereby the normal blood flow and oxygen circulation becomes disrupted.
+Thus, normal blood flow and oxygen circulation become disrupted.

-As a result, the oxygen-rich blood which should be reaching the brain becomes “diluted”, causing a variety of different symptoms depending on how severe the “tangle” or “jumble” is.
+As a result, the oxygen-rich blood that should be reaching the brain becomes “diluted,” causing a variety of different symptoms depending on how severe the “tangle” or “jumble” is.
 Symptoms such as:

 • Dizziness,